drone-runners/drone-runner-docker/content/installation/reference/drone-runner-capacity.md

 weight: 1
 ---

 Optional number value.
 Limits the number of concurrent pipelines that a runner can execute.
-This does _not_ limit the number of concurrent pipelines that can execute on a single remote instance.
+The runner executes 2 concurrent pipelines by default.

 ```
 DRONE_RUNNER_CAPACITY=10